-Preference Description

-Check for updates on channel This preference affects which kind of updates you'll see as available when you click the Check for Update command on TheBrain's Help menu.
+Preference Description Check for updates on startup Notification of updates on startup.
+Always, Only free updates or Never.
+Update Channel This preference affects which kind of updates you'll see as available when you click the Check for Update command on TheBrain's Help menu.
 The default is Stable and the other choices are Beta and Alpha.

 Localization

 Preference Description

 Interface Language The default is Automatic.

-Preference Description

-Spelling Dictionary The default is Automatic and there are many other languages to choose from in the drop- down list.
-After you select another language, you'll be prompted to exit TheBrain and restar so that your change can take effect.
+Spelling Dictionary The default is Automatic and there are many other languages to choose from in the dropdown list.
+After you select another language, you'll be prompted to exit TheBrain and restart so that your change can take effect.

 Storage

-Preference Description

-Storage The location of your Brain data.
+Preference Description Storage The location of your Brain data.

 Proxy Settings

-Description

-Preference Use proxy server and proxy DescriptionIf you are unable to synchronize your Brain